Iterative methods for k-Hessian equations: Introduction

 \subsection{Numerical work for subharmonicity preserving iterations}

-It is also of interest in some applications to be able to handle \eqref{k-H1} when it has a non smooth solution.
-It has only been recently understood \cite{Awanou-Std-fd} that what is needed is a numerical method provably convergent for smooth solutions and numerically robust to handle non smooth solutions.
-The approach in \cite{Awanou-Std-fd} is to regularize the data and use approximation by smooth functions.
-The key to numerically handle non smooth solutions of \eqref{k-H1} is to preserve convexity in the iterations.
-For discrete convexity we simply require discrete analogues of the usual notion of convexity for a natural discretization of $D^2 u$ using central difference approximations of the second order derivatives.

 A smooth function $u$ is said to be $k$-convex if $S_l (D^2 u) \geq 0, 1 \leq l \leq k$.
 Convexity of a function can be shown to be equivalent to $n$-convexity, Lemma \ref{n-convexity}.
-Consider the iterative method
+It is of interest in some applications to be able to handle \eqref{k-H1} when it has a non smooth $k$-convex solution.
+It has only been recently understood, c.f. \cite{Awanou-Std-fd-jsc} for the Monge-Amp\`ere equation, that what is needed is a numerical method provably convergent for smooth solutions and numerically robust to handle non smooth solutions.
+The approach in \cite{Awanou-Std-fd-jsc} is to regularize the data and use approximation by smooth functions.
+The key to numerically handle non smooth solutions of \eqref{k-H1} is to preserve $k$-convexity in the iterations.
+For discrete $k$-convexity we simply require discrete analogues of the condition $S_l (D^2 u) \geq 0$ with a natural discretization of $D^2 u$.
+We refer to \cite{Aguilera2008} where this approach was first used for the discretization of $n$-convexity.